 Companies using employee engagement surveys should consider publicizing their results on their websites and other platforms job candidates use to assess a company.
 If you’re like Geeks2U and you have really positive feedback, it’s an incredibly effective recruitment strategy.

-Get your existing employees to refer their friends and colleagues.
+Create an employee referral program to get your existing workers to refer their friends and colleagues.
 Current employees know your company culture, so they’ll be able to pick people who will fit in.
 You can offer a monetary incentive, a free lunch, or some other perk.

-Zappos has a great policy where they pay new recruits who aren’t a cultural fit to leave.
-If they don’t like the culture and aren’t fitting in, Zappos encourages their departure to avoid polluting the culture they work so hard to build.
+Zappos has a great policy where they pay new recruits who aren’t a cultural fit to leave— a policy that parent company Amazon has copied.
+If employees don’t like the culture and aren’t fitting in, Zappos encourages their departure to avoid polluting the culture they worked so hard to build.

-4. Attend events that are NOT job fairs
+04. Attend events that are not job fairs

 Do you need young candidates excited about marketing?
 Or maybe candidates ready to jump into the entertainment industry?
 Look to local universities and colleges and support student clubs in your field.
 It’ll put you top of mind when they’re looking for jobs.

-Sometimes you find a person with a personality and can-do attitude you love, but they’re light on the skills you need.
-Consider training them up or supporting their continued education.
+Sometimes you find a person with a personality and can-do attitude you love but they’re light on the skills you need.
+Consider training them up or supporting their continued education and professional development.

 When we tell employees about giving away 1% of our product to nonprofits and 1% of our time to community organizations, they perk up.
 Leverage the interesting things about your work culture that make you stand apart.